tbensky/selenium-peoplesoft/README.md

 # Getting the CSV into PS

 Now for the big moment.
-Some basics of Selenium are covered, and now it's time tackle getting my CSV auto-typed into PS.
+With some basics of Selenium are covered, it's now time to tackle getting the CSV data auto-typed into PS.
 The CSV file above has a header describing each column, that looks like this:

 ```class,section_number,assoc_number,type,room,days,start,end,print,ecap,enroll,last,first,emplid,topic,notenbr```